kokernutz/traktor-kontrol-screens/README.md

 **Changes from default screens:**

-  - Preferences: Edit prefs file at Screens/Defines/Prefs.qml
+  - Preferences: Edit prefs file at qml/Screens/Defines/Prefs.qml
   - Global: Toggle between Open and Camelot key (toggle in prefs)
   - Global: User defined phrase length (set in prefs)
   - Browser: Gauges for Key/BPM match (toggle in prefs)
   - Browser: Display 7 or 9 items on screen (toggle in prefs)
+  - Deck: Cycle through MixerFX on S5/S8 by pressing SHIFT-FILTER
   - Deck: Layout more closely resembles main Traktor layout
   - Deck: All 9 data elements are configurable (set it prefs)
   - Deck: Spectrum colors (toggle in prefs)